nzaman7878/javascript-interview-exercises/README.md

 26 - Implement a function that makes multiple API calls and processes the data using callbacks.

 27 - Rewrite the previous excercise using Promises.

+28 - Use Promises to load multiple images asynchronously and display them on a webpage.